DrSnyder86/ls_trucking/README.md

 - `/trucking` - opens the Los Santos Freight Co. dispatch tablet.
 - `/truckreceiver` - toggles the full handheld receiver.
 - `/truckui` - toggles the compact route dock.
+- `/lsservice` - opens the LSFC Service Bay when inside the service bay area.
 - `/canceltrucking` - cancels the active route with confirmation.

 Default keybind:

-- `F9` - toggles the full receiver.
-This can be changed with `Config.FullReceiverKey`.
+- `F2` - toggles the full receiver.
+- `F3` - opens the dispatch tablet.

 If `Config.RequireJob` is enabled, receiver access respects the configured job requirement.